Leopold-V/js-maydev/README.md

 - [x] systeme de commentaires
     - [x] fix comment responsive
-    - [ ] can give a point to a single comment per question open for good answer
+    - [ ] can give a point to a single comment per question open for a good answer
     - [ ] add comments like
     - [ ] keep comments filtered by date then by likes
     - [ ] ability to answer to a comments ? nested comments etc.
 - [ ] add comments count on question item
 - [ ] Leaderboard
     - [x] style
-    - [ ] map players point
+    - [ ] map players points
 - [ ] notifications
-- [ ] add skeletons placeholder
+- [ ] add skeletons placeholders